 On March 04, 2011, the Company was notified by Howarth Revisorerne vmba ("Accountants") that the Accountants have resigned as the Company's independent auditors.
 The Accountant's audit reports on the Company's consolidated financial statements for the fiscal years ended June 30, 2009 and 2010 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
 During the Company's fiscal years ended June 30, 2009 and 2010 and the subsequent interim period preceding the date of Accountant's resignation, there were no "disagreements," as that term is defined in Item 304(a) of Regulation S-K and the instructions related thereto, with the Accountants on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures, which disagreement(s), if not resolved to the satisfaction of the Accountants, would have caused the Accountants to make reference to the subject matter of the disagreement(s) in connection with its report.
 During the Company's fiscal years ended June 30, 2009 and 2010 and the subsequent interim period preceding the date of Accountant's resignation, there were no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K and the instructions related thereto.
-The Company has provided the Accountants with a copy of the disclosures set forth above in Item 4.01 of this Current Report on Form 8-K and has requested that the Accountants furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether the Accountants do not agree.
+The Company has provided the Accountants with a copy of the disclosures set forth above in Item 4.01 of this Current Report on Form 8-K and has requested that the Accountants furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether the Accountants agree with the statements set forth above in Item 4.01 of this Current Report on Form 8-K and, if not, stating the respects in which the Accountants do not agree.
 A copy of the letter from the Accountants to the Securities and Exchange Commission dated March 04, 2011 is filed as Exhibit II to this Current Report on Form 8-K.

 On March 04, 2011 the Company has engaged Chr.
 Mortensen - Revisionsfirma, statsautoriseret revisionsinteressentskab, Adelgade 15, Copenhagen, 1304, Denmark Telephone +45 3373 4600 ("New Accountants") as its certified accounting firm/outside auditor.
-Additionally, the Company had not consulted the New Accountants regarding: (i) The application of accounting principles to a specific completed or contemplated transaction, or the type of audit opinion that might be rendered on the small business issuer's financial statements and either written or oral advice was provided that was an important factor considered by the small business issuer in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was the subject of a disagreement or event identified in response to paragraph (a)(1)(iv) of Regulation S-B section \$228.304 (Item 304).
+Additionally, the Company had not consulted the New Accountants regarding: (i) The application of accounting principles to a specific completed or contemplated transaction, or the type of audit opinion that might be rendered on the small business issuer's financial statements and either written or oral advice was provided that was an important factor considered by the small business issuer in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was the subject of a disagreement or event identified in response to paragraph (a)(1)(iv) of Regulation S-B section §228.304 (Item 304).

-COMPANY OBJECTIVE AND MISSION: The Company currently shares its location with a related company of the President of the Company.
+COMPANY OBJECTIVE AND MISSION:

+The Company currently shares its location with a related company of the President of the Company.
 The Company owns 100% of a subsidiary, Anton Nielsen Vojens, ApS ("ANV").
 ANV owns and leases commercial real estate to StatOil AS, a Danish company.
 The lease expires in 2026.
 Through this lease, the Company believes that the operations of ANV will continue to produce revenues.

 Upon the sale of the software Analyzt to SecurAs, Ltd., the Company entered into a royalty agreement with SecurAs until such time the entire purchase price of the sale has been paid.
-The Company does not expect royalty revenues from Securas prior to 2012 as the company is in the process of re-engineering the IP Service software.
+The Company does not expect royalty revenues from SecurAs based on no historical revenues to date.